-We recently sat down with Aditya Chilukuri, VP Product Management, to talk about key topics shaping the digital banking landscape.
-With more than 20 years of global experience in product strategy, development and go-to-market, Aditya leads Alogent’s digital banking suite.
+We recently sat down with Aditya Chilukuri, VP Product Management, Digital Banking, to talk about key topics shaping the market landscape.
+With more than 20 years of global experience in product strategy, development and go-to-market, Aditya leads Alogent’s digital banking product team.

 - Everyone talks about the “user journey.”
 Why is it so important and what types of digital banking tools or capabilities empower the user journey?

 Aditya: A simple and powerful user journey maximizes engagement and eliminates attrition.
 Today, this means a solution that prioritizes and delivers a premium, frictionless experience from any channel or device.
 Digital banking platforms that provide an open, flexible architecture render a simple, secure journey by enabling banks and credit unions to integrate added capabilities and further customize their application to meet specific needs.
 With a solution that supports the needs of its users, a streamlined user journey and consistent UX with feature-rich consistency across all platforms drives engagement.
 Pre-built integrations, like those offered out-of-the-box by Alogent, further enhance digital ecosystems with branding, marketing and complementary services that meet dynamic user demands, further growing institutional loyalty.

 - Another popular term is “data.”
 What role does data play in the digital banking arena?